 Dress for the weather.
 Your runner will be weather-stalking.
 You just need to check the weather in advance, and dress accordingly.
 Be sure to check the weather at the times you plan to start and finish spectating.
 Wear layers.
 It gets warm once the sun comes out.
 And wear comfortable shoes!
 Don’t forget a hat and/or sunglasses, and definitely put on some sunscreen!

 Bring extras for your runner.
 Ask your runner in advance if there is anything they would like you to carry “just in case.”
 Pretzels, handiwipes (wiping sweat off your face over and over means your hands get pretty gross pretty fast), a towel, vaseline/Body Glide, extra GU/shot bloks/etc, extra bottle of water, band-aids, pain killers, safety pins – every runner is different and has different needs, but it is likely there are a couple things that could feel like a lifesaver if you had it with you when they were hitting mile 20.

 Bring water and snacks for yourself.
 Unless your runner is an elite, you might be out there for up to 6 hours.
 Bring water and snacks for yourself (even if stores/shops/cafes are open, lines might be long).

 Bring necessities.
 Cash, ID, cell phone, transit card, and most importantly … A CAMERA!
 Your runner will love to have photos of them in the race without watermarks all over it.

 Runners without a race bib are not allowed on the course.
-Before 2013, it was possible for a friend to jump in a run with you (it was against the rules, but usually all that would happen is you got chased off the course if you stayed on too close to the finish).
+Before 2013, it was possible for a friend to jump in a run with you (it was against the rules, but usually all that would happen is you got chased off if you stayed on too close to the finish).
 Not so much anymore.
 I would not recommend jumping in to pace a friend.